FC Khimki-M

 FC Khimki-M («Химки-М» (Химки)) was a Russian football club based in Khimki.
-It acted as the reserve-team for FC Khimki.
+It acted as the reserve team for FC Khimki.

 History

-The club was founded in 1997 and played at amateur level until the start of the 2018–19 season when it was licensed to play in the third-tier Russian Professional Football League.

-On 24 May 2025, the parent club FC Khimki was denied the license for the 2025–26 Russian Premier League due to accumulated debts and was administratively relegated from the RPL.
-On 30 May 2025, Khimki announced that the reserve team dissolved and proceeded to drop out of the 2025 Russian Second League Division B.
+The club was founded in 1997 and played at amateur level until the 2018–19 season, when it was licensed to play in the third-tier Russian Professional Football League.
+On 24 May 2025, the parent club FC Khimki was denied the license for the Russian Premier League due to accumulated debts and was administratively relegated.
+On 30 May, Khimki announced that the reserve team dissolved and proceeded to drop out of the 2025 Russian Second League Division B.